Notice of Privacy Practices

 Right to Object or Opt-out.
 You have the right to object to or opt-out of the following:

-- Directory: You may object to our inclusion of your name in a Practice Directory that is made available for persons who inquire about you by name.
+- Directory: You may object to our inclusion of your name in a Practice Directory, if applicable, that is made available for persons who inquire about you by name.

 - Family and friends: You may object to or request that we do not share your information with family, friends or a specific person involved in your care or present with you during treatment.